 The removable 2,800 mAh battery will keep you going for a long time.
 And you can get a replacement for very little money (less than $10).

 Do you have any more smartphones with removable batteries you like?
+Which manufacturer needs to adopt the removable battery?
 Let us know in the comments.